Teaching and learning strategies to support primary aged children with FASD

 3 Focus attention

 The ability to focus and concentrate on relevant information can be impaired in an individual with FASD.
-Before beginning an activity (i.e., giving instructions, teaching a lesson, reading a story etc.) it is important to engage with children with FASD to ensure they are listening and watching.
-It can be useful to say their name in a caring way before you begin speaking.
-This adjustment accommodates the fact that children with FASD have compromised attention, concentration and focusing skills.
+Before beginning an activity (i.e., giving instructions, teaching a lesson, reading a story etc.) it is important to engage students with FASD to ensure they are listening and watching.
+It can be useful to use a class-wide call-and-response or count-down (e.g., “3, 2, 1… Time to be quiet and listen”) or say their name in a caring way before you begin speaking.
+This adjustment accommodates the fact that young people with FASD have compromised attention, concentration and focusing skills.

 4 Maintain structure and routine

-Children with FASD may struggle with adjusting to change or shifting to new activities.
-It’s important to maintain a consistent and predictable routine which allows a child with FASD to know what is coming next and therefore what to expect.
-This structured and caring teacher practice can improve a child’s ability to learn by decreasing anxiety and cueing recall of familiar tasks.
-If a routine is to be interrupted, it’s important to prepare children with FASD for the change (e.g., in the case of a school excursion or changing the order of lessons).
+Young people with FASD may struggle with adjusting to change or shifting to new activities.
+It’s important to maintain a consistent and predictable routine which allows a young person with FASD to know what is coming next and therefore what to expect.
+This structured and caring teacher practice can improve a young person’s ability to learn by decreasing anxiety and cueing recall of familiar tasks.
+If a routine is to be interrupted, it’s important to prepare young people with FASD for the change (e.g., in the case of a school excursion or changing the order of lessons).

 5 Allow additional processing time